Phone: 780.378.6130 Email: firstname.lastname@example.org Hours: 8 a.m. - 4 p.m.

 As a Combined Lab and X-Ray student, you'll be able to evaluate laboratory results for accuracy and validity, produce radiographic images, perform electrocardiographic procedures, and utilize information systems in the medical laboratory and diagnostic imaging departments.

-The CLXT program teaches students patient care, safe work practices, and total quality management.
-The program runs 2 years, which includes 38 weeks at NAIT and a 40 week clinical term in a rural facility.
+The program teaches students patient care, safe work practices, and total quality management.
+It runs 2 years, which includes 38 weeks at NAIT and a 40 week clinical term in a rural facility.

 Individuals will work alone or alongside physicians, other technologists, nurses and non-medical personnel.
 The ability to work independently and/or closely with others are important requirements for an effective Combined Lab and X-Ray technologist.